Lobsang Khedrup

-Lobsang Khedrup (鲁茸锴翥 (Lǔróng Kǎizhù); born 9 October 2000) is a Chinese footballer who plays as a midfielder for Hubei Istar.
+Lobsang Khedrup (鲁茸锴翥 (Lǔróng Kǎizhù); born 9 October 2000) is a Chinese professional footballer of Tibetan ethnicity who plays as a midfielder for China League One club Yanbian Longding.

-Career
+Club career

 In 2018, Khedrup signed for Portuguese side Gondomar B. In 2021, he signed for Hubei Istar in China.
 On 7 July 2021, he debuted for Hubei Istar during a 0-3 loss to Guangxi Pingguo Haliao.
+In March 2023, Khedrup joined Yanbian Longding on a free transfer.